Vary Peri: Cake Fairies

 A Female Blueberry Cupcake Peacock, Blueberry Angel is the owner and manager of the pastry shop "Blue Berry".
 She is very proud, smart, always bossy regarding her work and also a bit of tomboyish due her attitude.
 Angel can be a bit cold-hearted and strict sometimes, usually has a huge ambition to become the best patisserie in the Sweetsheart Kingdom.
 She bakes cakes as a hobby, often some of them are blessed with Delicious Miracle, and treats Tia as her best friend.
-She also admires Lyne due to his baking skills until the reveal and she is allergic to grass pollen.
+She also admires Lyne due to his baking skills until the reveal, and she is allergic to grass pollen.
 Her star sign is Capricorn.

-She and Tia first met Bibi at Episode 1, mistaking her as a thief who wants to take away one of her decorated masterpiece.
+She and Tia first met Bibi at Episode 1, mistaking her as a thief who wants to take away one of her decorated masterpieces.
 Angel also witnessed Bibi's fairy form for the first time, thinking she is a monster and became cold to her.
-She then become friends with her in Episode 4.
+She then became friends with her in Episode 4.
 Angel is the third person to unlock her Cake Fairy abilities.